We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Is EPA or DHA better?

 Both EPA and DHA are important.
-Both are essential fatty acids that the human body needs, and one is not better than the other.
+Both are essential fatty acids that the human body needs.
+One is not better than the other.

 Which is the best fish oil capsule company?

 There is no one best fish oil capsule company.
-People should make their decision after considering factors such as their budget, customer reviews, any third-party lab tests, and the dose of omega-3 in the products.
+People should consider factors such as their budget, customer reviews, any third-party lab tests, and the dose of omega-3 in the products.

 Which fish oil do cardiologists recommend?

-People should always try to consume enough omega-3 from food sources such as oily fish, flax oil, and walnuts.
+People should always try to consume enough omega-3s from food sources such as oily fish, flax oil, and walnuts.

-However, if a person does require omega-3 supplementation, they should choose one that offers enough omega-3 for their age and gender.
+However, if a person does require omega-3 supplementation, they should choose one that offers enough omega-3s for their age and sex.
+People should work with a doctor to choose the best supplements for cardiac health.

 Which fish oil is best?

-People should purchase a fish oil that meets their budget and offers enough omega-3 for their needs.
+People should purchase fish oil that meets their budget and offers enough omega-3s for their needs.
 Some people may prefer flavored oil, whereas others may prefer to consume fish oil in capsule form.

 There are many fish oil supplements to choose from.
 Which one is best for an individual depends on their budget, concentration preference, and preferred supplement type.